What is a carabiners gate opening?

 The larger the gate opening the more rope/webbing/gear you can clip into it.
 It is also associated with easier clipping.

 Although it’s tempting to assume that a large gate opening is better, gate opening alone does not guarantee a superior carabiner.
-A larger gate opening signifies the potential for the carabiner to be easier to clip and hold a lot of gear, but this could easily be thwarted by the angle of the nose, the width of the basket, or the usability of the gate (i.e. ease to hold open, how your finger(s) fit).
+A larger gate opening signifies the potential for the carabiner to be easier to clip and hold a lot of gear, but this could easily be thwarted by the angle of the nose, the width of the basket (bottom of the carabiner), or the usability of the gate (how easy it is to open and how your finger(s) fit).

 How is gate opening measured: